The Council’s role

 Publication of the adjudication

-The final adjudication must be published by the publication in accordance with requirements approved by the Executive Director concerning the required date, page and positioning, and accompanying material such as headlines.
+The final adjudication must be published in accordance with Council requirements concerning the required date, page and positioning, and accompanying material such as headlines.
 Failure to comply with the approved detail may lead to a requirement for compliance by re-publication.

 The final adjudication and requirements for publication are sent to the complainant and the publication on the basis that they are strictly confidential until the date on which the adjudication is to be published.

 Direct Adjudication decisions will be published in the form of a shorter summary (up to 200 words, with a link to the full decision on the publication’s website.